pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Changelog ==

+= 1.32 =
+* Fixed youtue api class conflicts with other plugins using youtube api

+= 1.31 =
+* Updated redux option framework

 = 1.3 =
 * NEW YouTube API!
 Making use of oauth2 all youtube uploading issues should be a thing of the past!